basic-ctrl/basic-ctrl/README.md

 - 👋 Hi, I’m @basic-ctrl - robyn!
-- 🌱 I’m currently learning Python and C#
+- 🌱 I’m currently learning web dev via the Odin Project
 - 📫 You can contact via robyn#9675 on discord

 <!---